Voltage controlled oscillator

 Voltage controlled oscillator using 4046 IC

-LC tank based Voltage controlled oscillators
+LC oscillator based Voltage controlled oscillators

 Leave a Reply